OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:4

-“Your father made our yoke hard; now therefore, lighten the hard labor imposed by your father and his heavy yoke which he put on us, and we will serve you.”
+“Your father made our yoke hard; now therefore, lighten the hard labour imposed by your father and his heavy yoke which he put on us, and we will serve you.”

 ---